akotonyStark/article-management-system/README.md

 You do not need to run the command above because in the scripts of the package.json file, I have combined running the app and ther server.

 execute the comman `npm run dev` to get started right away with mock server already running

+## Running tests

+- execute `npm run test` to run all test scripts
+- to view test results in browser instead of the terminal excute `npm run test:ui`